Environment and SustainabilityMaster of Environment and Sustainability (MES)

 - The Canadian Academic English Language Assessment (CAEL Assessment).
 Minimum acceptable score is 60.

-- February 1 (early admission) - Acceptance notification March 1
+- February 1 International admission - Acceptance notification March 1

-- March 1 - Acceptance notification April 1
+- March 1 - Domestic final admission Acceptance notification April 1